-Rafting the Kern River
+Rafting the Kern River in California

 Kern River is near Bakerfield, and highly unknown by most Angelinos (L.A. residents).
 It has an loads of outdoor activities like mountain-biking, hiking, tubing, white water kayak and rafting, and rock-climbing.